 Water reuse is emerging as a key tool to manage one of our most critical resources, water, in a more sustainable manner.
 Water reuse includes collection, treatment and distribution of reclaimed water for direct and indirect potable and non-potable uses.
 Source water for reuse may come from one or more the following sources rainwater, stormwater, greywater, blackwater, industrial process water, or wastewater treatment facility effluent.
 Our Committee seeks to expand knowledge of the water reuse field, in order to provide sound information to both present and future NEWEA members, as well as regulators and other interested parties.

-Bruce Douglas, Vice Chair
+Bruce Douglas, Chair

 What does the Water Reuse Committee do?